Learn how Ariba Network works with and for your business

 What is Ariba Network?

-Why do suppliers need to pay fees to use Ariba Network?
+Why would some suppliers need to pay fees to use Ariba Network?

 SAP Ariba invests significantly in Ariba Network to ensure it supports more processes and trading partners and offers suppliers more value than any other collaboration product in the industry.
 This includes providing suppliers with onboarding services and support in multiple languages and locations worldwide, which requires investment from our customers as well.
 In addition, SAP Ariba bundles value-added functionality, services, and support into subscriptions tailored to suppliers’ level of participation.